 Beginner's Guide to Sisense BloX with Actions

 Sisense supports building custom interactive widgets for your dashboard using Sisense BloX.
-This section describes the components of a BloX widget, illustrating how to add interactive elements such as buttons and popups.
+This section describes the components of a BloX widget, illustrating how to add interactive elements such as popups and dropdowns.

 Prerequisites